VivekMChawla/df24-devtools-demo/README.md

-# DF24 DevTools Demo: Setup Intstructions
+# DF24 DevTools Demo

-This demo showcases the suite of Salesforce Developer Toools.
+This demo showcases the suite of Salesforce Pro-Code Developer Tools.

-TODO: Update the rest of this doc.

 ## Prepare the Code Builder Demo Environment